 Institutional affiliations of all coauthors: 1Swedish University of Agricultural Sciences, Department of Aquatic Resources, Sweden, 2 School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA 98195, USA; 3 Washington Department of Fish and Wildlife, 1111 Washington St. SE, Olympia, WA 98501, USA

-Proposed titleWarming increases body growth in cold but reduces growth in warm populations of a common fish
+Proposed title: Non-linear response of growth to temperature across latitude leads to opposite response to warming for cold and warm populations

 Proposal (expected length < 300 words) which should (a) briefly describe the long-term dataset(s) that you are analyzing, including study site location, observations, experimental treatments if relevant, and the years involved, (b) succinctly explain why the proposed manuscript would be novel, important, and of general interest in ecology and (c) explicitly state the importance of very long-term data for this study.